Welcome aboard USCGC BEAR (WMEC 901)!

 Emblazoned throughout the cutter is BEAR’s crest, inspired both by its historic past and its present duties.

 The ship's namesake, a polar bear, denotes both the formidable tenacity with which the cutter pursues its missions of search and rescue and law enforcement, and the operation area of the first BEAR (AG-29), which served over 40 years in Alaskan and North Atlantic waters.

-The bear's collar represents power under control, a reference to the ship's SCCS and defense systems.
+The bear's collar represents power under control, a reference to the ship's command and control, and defense systems.
 The loose chain stands for freedom.